AbdulaAlShyed-2212592042/empathetic-detection/README.md

 ---

-*Built with PyTorch, Transformers, and modern deep learning techniques for multimodal emotion recognition.*
+*Built with PyTorch, Transformers, and advanced deep fusion techniques for multimodal emotion recognition.*

 ⭐ Star this repo if it helped you! | 🐛 Report issues | 💡 Suggest improvements